 - Extract Ballots (Ballots are removed from their envelopes)

-Voted Ballots with good signatures are “extracted” via Extraction Desks from the return envelopes.
-We have three Extraction Desks that each can process 2,000 ballots an hour.
+Voted Ballots with good signatures are "extracted" via Extraction Desks from the return envelopes.
+We have three Extraction Desks to process envelopes.

 - Quality Control